-Sonography faculty have extensive backgrounds in higher education, teaching and advising, and working with a diverse student population to achieve their goals.
-The faculty are passionate about students, ensuring their success and cultivating their potential.
-Additionally, the unique academic and clinical component of the programs, offers the students a fast track to their careers.
+Sonography faculty have extensive backgrounds in higher education, teaching and advising, and working with a diverse student population.
+The faculty are passionate about mentoring students, ensuring their success, and cultivating their potential.
+Additionally, the unique program design provides students a balance between educational excellence and enhanced hands-on experiences.